Case Citation (Rule 10)

 Some wrinkles to keep an eye on are:

-(1) If citing to the supreme court of the United States (U.S.), then no court or jurisdictional indicator is necessary.
+(1) If citing to the U.S. Supreme Court (U.S.), then no court or jurisdictional indicator is necessary.

 (2) If citing to an opinion from a state's highest court, then only the jurisdictional indicator is necessary, unless (4) applies below [Rule 10.4(b)].